AaronWard/covidify/README.md

 Usage: covidify run [OPTIONS]

 Options:
   --output TEXT    Folder to output data and reports [Default:
                    /Users/award40/Desktop/covidify-output/]
   --source TEXT    There are two datasources to choose from, John Hopkins
                    github repo or wikipedia -- options are JHU or wiki respectively [Default: JHU] --country TEXT   Filter reports by a country
   --top TEXT       Top N infected countries for log plot.
+[Default: 10] --forecast TEXT  Number of days to forecast cumulative cases in the future.
+                   [Default: 15]
-[Default: 10] --help          Show this message and exit.
+  --help           Show this message and exit.
 ```